Amos47/2400/Chapter5/Ch05_Basics.md

 If you are in BUSI 2400, you will have already (or will soon) be learning the fundamentals of programming.
 You may already be an accomplished coder and, if so, you know a good algorithm when you see one.
 For those new to the field, let's define what we mean.
 A simple Google search of the term yields the following: "A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer."
 So algorithms are technology, broadly defined.
 They are a set of rules or procedures, collected together and tested and which produce a quantifiable and expected result.

 Thus when Twitter reports what's *Trending*, they are reporting the results obtained by applying an algorithm to their tweet data.
 When I think of what's trending on Twitter, I think of what's most popular at the moment.
 What hash tag is most prevalent (most frequently occurring) over the past minute or 5 minutes or hour.
-BUt it's more complex than that, according to Twitter.
-When the Twitter hash tag *#occupywallstreet* did not trend despite the Occupy movement being the top new story of the time, there were cries of *censoring* from the blogosphere.
-But hold on.
+But it's more complex than that, according to Twitter.

+A simple *incidence algorithm* would look something like:

+	for x = 1 to all hashtags
+		trending(x) = hashtag(x) / total_hashtags
+	next
+	sort trending(x) descending
+	for x = 1 to n
+		show hashtag(x)
+	next

+Twitter might set 'n' to be 10 or 15, let's say, and then the top 10 or 15 hashtags would be displayed.
+The algorithm could be run every minute or five minutes or at whatever interval Twitter deemed appropriate.
+Here's what the result of that might look like:

 **Figure TTAP.
-Trending on Twitter**
+Trending on Twitter, October 28, 2016 ~ 4PM**

 ![Twitter Trending](https://raw.githubusercontent.com/robertriordan/2400/master/Images/twitter_trending.png)

+But when the Twitter hash tag *#occupywallstreet* did not trend despite the Occupy movement being the top news story at the time, there were cries of *censoring* from the blogosphere.
+But hold on.

->"Twitter explains that Trends is designed to identify topics that are enjoying a surge, not just rising above the normal chatter, but doing so in a particular way.
+>"Twitter explains that *Trends* is designed to identify topics that are enjoying a surge, not just rising above the normal chatter, but doing so in a particular way.
 Part of the evaluation includes: Is the use of the term spiking, i.e. accelerating rapidly, or is its growth more gradual?
 Are the users densely interconnected into a single cluster, or does the term span multiple clusters?
 Are the tweets unique content, or mostly retweets of the same post?
 Is this the first time the term has Trended?
 (If not, the threshold to Trend again is higher.)
 So this list, though automatically calculated in real time, is also the result of the careful implementation of Twitter’s judgments as to what should count as a “trend.”"

 <a class="underlined-link" href="http://limn.it/can-an-algorithm-be-wrong/" target="_blank">Source</a>

+Apparently, Twitter's algorithm is quite a bit more sophisticated.
+Not only does it matter that a hashtag is popular, it must also be *increasingly* and not just *persistently* popular.
+This is *spiking*.
+Not just *up* but persistently *on the way* up.
+And it can't be popular in isolation.
+It needs to be popular across what Twitter calls *clusters* of users.
+And it just can't be any old recurring and spiking and popular story... it's got to have something more.
+Like not being censored.
+Sounds like gobbledygook to me.
+Twitter was trying to hide something IMHO.
+But who am I to say?

+####A deeper look at algorithms

+ZDNET (a tech publishing service) has this to offer on algorithms.
+Reporting on a talk given by Peter Sondergaard, a research chief at well-respected tech consultancy Gartner, they wrote:

+>"'Big data is not where the value is,' said Sondergaard.
+'Algorithm is where the real value lies.
+Algorithms are where the action lies.
+Data is dumb.
+Algorithms define the way the world works.'"

+They further shared that:

+>"'A market for algorithms will emerge,' said Sondergaard.

+>The platforms that enterprises rely on will be powered by algorithms.
+Cortana, Siri and the like are just precursors to what's coming. [...]
+Technology giants such as Microsoft may not provide apps, but algorithms and analytics.
+Is there any wonder why IBM, Microsoft, Google and Amazon Web Services have all spun their clouds with an analytic bent?

+>Here are my [the ZDNET author's] thoughts about the promise of perils of this algorithmic nirvana.
+>
+>Algorithms are only going to be as good as the humans producing them.
+Some companies are going to go digital, algorithm happy and merely scale bad processes and models.
+>
+>Vendors are going to spin magic bullets with algorithms and analytics.
+It's one thing to evaluate user interfaces, software, processes and integration.
+It's quite another to dig into the data science to validate vendor claims.
+>
+>Big data is looking increasingly like a backend plumbing topic.
+If data science can't find the signals and real business use, all you're going to have is a big lake of information.
+[I would say *data* but hey, who am I?]
+>
+>Transforming to this algorithmic business isn't going to be easy.
+Companies are going to need new suppliers, ways to invest and approach to innovation.
+Every company is going to need to be about technology as well as a venture investor.
+Sondergaard urged enterprises to use "techquisitions," acquisitions of IT companies that can boost traditional businesses.
+>
+>Algorithms as a scene setter this year was a different tack from the previous two themes from Gartner.
+In 2014 and 2013, digital business was the key theme with smart machines and algorithms viewed as something developing in the future."

+<a class="underlined-link" href="http://www.zdnet.com/article/dear-enterprise-you-are-your-algorithms-says-gartner/?imm_mid=0da452&cmp=em-data-na-na-newsltr_20151014" target="_blank">Interested?</a>

+Thus algorithms are the future, according to Gartner.
+I agree.
+Big data is big data.
+It's just a relentless, jet-speed stream of data.
+Without some way to make sense of the data, without a way to create the necessary *context*, big data cannot be leveraged to value.

 Segmentation